ttscoff/hookapp/README.md

 > If --all isn't specified, exactly two arguments (Files/URLs) are required.

 #### Options

 ##### `-a`|`--all`

 Remove ALL links on files, requires confirmation

 * * * * * *

 ### `$ hook` <mark>`scripts`</mark> ` SHELL`

 *Shell completion examples*

 > Output completion script example for the specified shell (bash, zsh, fish)

 * * * * * *

 ### `$ hook` <mark>`select`</mark> ` FILE_OR_URL`

 *Select from hooks on a file/url and open in default application*

 > If the target file/URL has hooked items, a menu will be provided.
-Selecting a file
+Selecting one or more files
-> from this menu will open the item using the default application assigned to the
+> from this menu will open the item(s) using the default application assigned to the
 > filetype by macOS.
+Allows multiple selections with tab key, and type-ahead fuzzy filtering of results.

 * * * * * *

-### [Default Command] help
+#### [Default Command] help

-Documentation generated 2020-09-09 06:56
+Documentation generated 2020-09-09 10:26